noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 a lot about the Demon Realm, she’ll be able to teach me lots of things and that will be a great help for me... is what I thought when I suggested that but...

 [...This book... is very detailed...
-It must have been written.... by someone... who knows a lot about the Demon Realm huh.]
+It must have been written... by someone... who knows a lot about the Demon Realm huh.]

 [T-T-That’s right.]